Stoicheia/Music-Editor/README.md

 1. Fire an event at certain points in the music.
 2. Upon user input, check how close they were to an event relative to the music.

-Very fundamentally speaking, syncing is all about keeping track of the previous event and the next event you're interested in.
-In the first case, you can just keep track of the next event.
-In the second case, you need to keep track of both the previous and next event, and remove events from an "interested" list upon user input.
-Keep track of references to event objects as opposed to primitives (i.e. floats) for event times.
+Here are a few common things to keep in mind:

+1. For best accuracy, measure audio time in samples.
+2. Break up your events into "lanes".
+Update pointers on these lanes separately as the music moves forward; keep track of events around current time; mark "used" events and reset state when time moves backwards.
+3. In-game objects that respond to rhythm should have their relevant positions/states set by the rhythm engine.
+Rhythm objects should generally not update on their own accord.

 ### The Lag Question
 - Limit FPS.
 - For bullet hells, you can calculate the entire trajectory of each bullet instead of letting the game engine's movement handle it *ad-hoc*.
 - For classic rhythm games (e.g. DDR clones), don't do anything fancy; you will probably get it right on your first attempt.
 Be as strict as possible with lag's effects on hit accuracy.
 - For online games, do everything client-side obviously.
-Look up the history of cheating in *osu!*.

 ## Games
 Here are some games that use beatmaps created with some iteration of Minty Beats.
 The source code of all these games are on my GitHub.